-This post, about toxic masculinity, is the first of a new section of my website where I concentrate more on political thought around travel than on the travel itself.
+This post, about toxic masculinity, is one of the first of a new section of my website where I concentrate more on political thought around travel than on the travel itself.
+I also later podded about it.

 See, I’ve always been quite a political person (Full Disclaimer: I am currently a member of the Green Party of England & Wales); but while you get a sense of it in some of my travel writing, up until now it’s been more that many of the places I go tend have a strong political component to them anyway.
 This means that while my writing about them is influenced by my own beliefs and opinions, it’s rare I state them openly and directly.